godamatech/basic/README.md

 # basic
-This is my first flutter application, which display a random dice image
+- This is my first flutter application
+- It displays random dice images when ever the button is clicked
+- It meant to try out some basic operations on flutter frame work